Dynamic Low-Stretch Trees via Dynamic Low-Diameter Decompositions: Technical Overview

-A first idea is to decrease the update time with the help of the dynamic low-diameter decomposition of Theorem~\ref{thm:fully dynamic LDD}.
-This algorithm can maintain a $ (\fract, O(\tfrac{\log{n}}{\fract})) $-decomposition, i.e., a partitioning of the graph into clusters such that there are at most $ \fract m $ inter-cluster edges and the (strong) radius of each cluster is at most $ O ( \tfrac{\log{n}}{\fract}) $.
-In particular, each cluster has a designated center and the algorithm maintains a spanning tree of each cluster in which every node is at distance at most $ O ( \tfrac{\log{n}}{\fract}) $ from the center.
-Now consider the following simple dynamic algorithm: \begin{enumerate} \item Maintain a $ (\fract, O(\tfrac{\log{n}}{\fract})) $-decompositions of the input graph~$ G $. \item Contract the clusters in the decomposition to single nodes and maintain a graph $ G' $ containing one node for each cluster and all inter-cluster edges. \item Compute a low-stretch tree $ T' $ of $ G' $ after each update to~$ G $ using a static algorithm. \item Maintain $ T $ as the ``expansion'' of $ T' $ in which every node in $ T' $ is replaced by the spanning tree of the cluster representing the node. \end{enumerate} As the clusters are non-overlapping it is immediate that $ T $ is indeed a tree.
+\paragraph*{Low-Stretch Tree.} A first idea is to employ the dynamic low-diameter decomposition of Theorem~\ref{thm:fully dynamic LDD}.
+This algorithm can maintain a $ (\fract, O(\tfrac{\log{n}}{\fract})) $-decomposition, i.e., a partitioning of the graph into clusters such that there are at most $ \fract m $ inter-cluster edges and the (strong) diameter of each cluster is at most $ O (\tfrac{\log{n}}{\fract}) $.
+In particular, each cluster has a designated center and the algorithm maintains a spanning tree of each cluster in which every node is at distance at most $ O (\tfrac{\log{n}}{\fract}) $ from the center.
+Now consider the following simple dynamic algorithm: \begin{enumerate} \item Maintain a $ (\fract, O(\tfrac{\log{n}}{\fract})) $-decomposition of the input graph~$ G $. \item Contract the clusters in the decomposition to single nodes and maintain a multigraph $ G' $ containing one node for each cluster and all inter-cluster edges. \item Compute a low-stretch tree $ T' $ of $ G' $ after each update to~$ G $ using a static algorithm providing polylogarithmic average stretch. \item Maintain $ T $ as the ``expansion'' of $ T' $ in which every node in $ T' $ is replaced by the spanning tree of diameter $ O (\tfrac{\log{n}}{\fract}) $ of the cluster representing the node. \end{enumerate} As the clusters are non-overlapping it is immediate that $ T $ is indeed a tree.
 To analyze the average stretch of~$ T $, we distinguish between inter-cluster edges (with endpoints in different clusters) and intra-cluster edges (with endpoints in the same cluster).
 Each intra-cluster edge has stretch at most $ O (\tfrac{\log{n}}{\fract}) $ as the spanning tree of the cluster containing both endpoints of such an edge is a subtree of $ T $.
 Each inter-cluster edge has polylogarithmic average stretch in $ T' $ with respect to $ G' $.
 By expanding the clusters, the length of each path in $ T' $ increases by a factor of at most $ O (\tfrac{\log{n}}{\fract}) $.
 Thus, inter-cluster edges have an average stretch of $ O (\tfrac{\log{n}}{\fract} \polylog{n}) $ in $ T $.
-As there are at most $ m $ intra-cluster edges and at most $ \fract m $ inter-cluster edge, the total stretch over all edges is at most $ O (m \cdot \tfrac{\log{n}}{\fract} + \fract m \cdot \tfrac{\log{n}}{\fract} \polylog{n}) = \tilde O (m \cdot \tfrac{1}{\fract}) $, which gives an average stretch of $ \tilde O (\tfrac{1}{\fract}) $.
+As there are at most $ m $ intra-cluster edges and at most $ \fract m $ inter-cluster edges, the total stretch over all edges is at most $ O (m \cdot \tfrac{\log{n}}{\fract} + \fract m \cdot \tfrac{\log{n}}{\fract} \polylog{n}) = \tilde O (m \cdot \tfrac{1}{\fract}) $, which gives an average stretch of $ \tilde O (\tfrac{1}{\fract}) $.